Norman Infantry: The Backbone of Medieval Conquest

 The Norman Foot Soldier in Campaign and Conquest

 Norman foot soldiers were also essential in the occupation and pacification of conquered lands.
 They garrisoned castles, patrolled roads, and enforced Norman law.
-Their constant presence served as a powerful tool of intimidation and control, ensuring that rebellions were quickly suppressed.
+The constant presence of armed infantry served as a powerful tool of intimidation and control, ensuring that rebellions were quickly suppressed.
 The wooden motte-and-bailey castles that dotted the English countryside after 1066 were built and manned by these same soldiers, securing Norman rule for generations.
+The Domesday Book, the great survey of England completed in 1086, reveals the extent of this military occupation, with vast tracts of land granted to Norman lords who maintained contingents of foot soldiers to enforce their authority.

 Evolution and Legacy of the Norman Foot Soldier